History of Wycombe Wanderers F.C.: The Football League (1993–2004)

 A 5 ft wooden statue of a Native American 'Comanche' was spotted by the team as they passed a second hand shop on the way to Sincil Bank (home to Lincoln City) for the last game of the season and decided that if they won and subsequently survived relegation they would purchase him as a lucky charm and he would become the club's mascot.
 The Wycombe Comanche was thus purchased and painted in Wycombe colours.
 He remained at the club throughout the Sanchez reign and even featured in the centre of the squad photo in the 1999–2000 season.
 He was put on the centre circle before home matches at Adams Park.
 He is now believed to reside somewhere in Scotland.

-After the excitement of "mission impossible" the 1999–2000 season was a quiet affair.
-There was an enjoyable, if short-lived, run in the Football League Cup which saw a Jermaine McSporran inspired 4–2 win against Wolverhampton Wanderers at Molineux in the second leg after a 1–0 defeat in the first leg.
-Their Black Country neighbours West Bromwich Albion were the opponents in the second round and after a 1–1 draw in the first leg at the Hawthorns, the Baggies won an exciting second leg 4–3 after extra time, the highlight being a wonderful goal from Dave Carroll.
-There was no flirtation with relegation as the team remained mid-table during the season, finishing 12th.
-Highlights included a 5–3 win over local rivals Reading, a 3–0 thrashing of enemies Colchester United and a 3–1 win at Wrexham which saw young full-back Danny Senda score his first goal for the Blues and another fabulous free-kick from Dave Carroll.
-There was almost an ignominious exit in the FA Cup where non-league Oxford City looked to have earned a penalty shoot-out when a fire underneath the away stand meant the game had to be abandoned.
-The replay was replayed at Oxford United's Manor Ground with the Wanderers sneaking a 1–0 win.
+The 1999–2000 season included a short-lived run in the Football League Cup which saw a Jermaine McSporran inspired 4–2 win against Wolverhampton Wanderers at Molineux in the second leg after a 1–0 defeat in the first leg.
+Their Black Country neighbours West Bromwich Albion were the opponents in the second round and after a 1–1 draw in the first leg at the Hawthorns, the Baggies won the second leg 4–3 after extra time.
+The team remained mid-table during the season, finishing 12th.
+Highlights included a 5–3 win over local rivals Reading, a 3–0 win over Colchester United and a 3–1 win at Wrexham which saw young full-back Danny Senda score his first goal for the Blues and another free-kick from Dave Carroll.
+The FA Cup contest against non-league Oxford City almost saw a penalty shoot-out before a fire underneath the away stand meant the game had to be abandoned.
+The replay at Oxford United's Manor Ground saw the Wanderers gain a 1–0 win.
 Matt Lawrence made a £250,000 move to Millwall just before transfer deadline day and Roger Johnson became the youngest ever Wycombe player to play in the Football League at 17 years and 8 days in the final game of the season.